Back to Baros: What happened when we returned to our island paradise

 We decided to return to Baros

-PR picture View of the veranda area
+PR imageView of the porch area

 Atlas & Boots

-We were upgraded to a water Villa
+We were upgraded to a Water Villa

 Atlas & Boots

-Our sandbar dinner
+Our sandbank dinner

 Mission statement: Atlas & Boots